azdavis/azdavis.net/posts/en/limitations-opportunity.md

 opportunity.
 That is, if we limit our possibilities in one respect, we gain the opportunity to exploit these limitations to great effect in other respects.

-Let us explore some examples of limitations, or lack thereof, in programming languages, and what opportunities they unlock, or prevent.
+Let us explore some examples of limitations in programming languages, and what opportunities they unlock.
 As we will see in these examples, the opportunity that we gain by imposing limitations is improved performance.

 ## Example: Static typing